 When your company is ready to turn on SSO, contact your account manager or PrecisionLender support to get the process started.
 Once we enable SSO for your account, your users will temporarily be able to log in using either your SSO system or PrecisionLender credentials.
 Once your setup is complete, we will disable PrecisionLender credentialing for your users and SSO will be the only option available to them.

 - Client maintains a SAML 2.0 Identity Provider (IdP) either within its secure network or exposed to the internet.
-The network location will determine whether or not end users will be able to log-in to PrecisionLender while off-site and without access to the IdP server.
+The network location will determine whether end users will be able to log-in to PrecisionLender while off-site and without access to the IdP server.

 - 100% of end users will authenticate using SSO (normal credentials will be disallowed after initial setup period)